g-tumwesigye/deep-q-learning_atari_assignment/README.md

 | Set 3              | 0.001         | 0.95   | 32         | 0.9 → 0.1, 20000 steps         | Learning too aggressive, less stability          |
 | Set 4 (Peter)      | 0.0003        | 0.97   | 64         | 1.0 → 0.05, 30000 steps        | Moderate improvement, smooth reward progression  |

+We've compiled this table to illustrate how adjusting various settings impacts our model.
+While you might notice that "Set 1" led to "slow learning," we prefer it because it gave us a "stable reward increase."
+This stability, which we achieved by using a very careful learning rate, a high gamma (meaning we're thinking long-term), and a slow, steady decay for our exploration strategy (epsilon), all these point to a really solid and robust learning process.
+For us, that consistent and reliable long-term performance is far more important than just getting a quick, but potentially unstable, result.

 ---

 ## How to Run